Crypto Adoption Around the World: Malta

 Cryptocurrencies and blockchain are transforming the logistics and supply chain sectors by improving transparency and efficiency.
 In Malta, smaller firms are exploring the use of cryptocurrencies like Bitcoin for faster and more secure payments, aiming to cut down on transaction costs and delays.

-In 2020, Malta Freeport Terminals joined TradeLens, the blockchain-based supply chain platform developed by Maersk and IBM to securely integrate data with partners including carriers, ports, terminals, operators, and other stakeholders.
+In 2020, Malta Freeport Terminals joined TradeLens, the blockchain-based supply chain platform developed by Maersk and IBM to securely integrate data with partners, including carriers, ports, terminals, operators, and other stakeholders.

 “Malta’s evolving regulatory framework can position it as a global leader in responsible cryptocurrency adoption, strengthening its “Blockchain Island” image.'”